shinyypig/matlab-in-vscode/README.md

 ## Settings

 -   `matlabCMD`: The command to start the Matlab terminal, default is `matlab -nodesktop -nosplash`.
 If the python backend is used, it will be ignored.
-In Windows, if you do not want to use the python backend, you can set it to `matlab -nojvm` to run code in the terminal.
-However, in this case, any function related to gui will not work.
+In addition, for windows users, it is recommended to use `matlabPybackend`.
 -   `matlabMoveToNext`: If set to true, the cursor will move to the next line after running the current line.
 Default is true.
 -   `matlabPybackend`: It is recommended to use the python backend in Windows.
 Check this [link](https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html) for installing MATLAB Engine API for Python.
 -   `matlabStartup`: the code to run after starting the matlab, default is empty, you can add some code to set the default figure style, for example: